TosinISOGUN/alx-higher_level_programming/README.md

 A high-level language has a higher level of abstraction from the computer, and focuses more on the programming logic rather than the underlying hardware components such as memory addressing and register utilization.

 ## Description
-At ALX Holberton School, we learn by doing.
+At **ALX Holberton School**, we learn by doing.
 We have projects everyday that we have to push on GitHub in order for an automatic review to be done.
 This repository contains directories each corresponding to a high-level language project.
 These projects are part of the ALX Holberton School 1 year curriculum.
 In these projects, we cover everything from the basics of `Python` and `Javascript` (`Node`), as well as `SQL` (with `MySQL`) to more advanced topics.

 ## Table of Contents
 | **Directories** | **Description**|